cheminfo/nmrium-docs/docs/30_2d-spectra/20_zoom/20_zoom.md

 ## Zoom in

-To zoom in on the spectrum, click on the section with the left mouse button, drag the mouse to highlight the section and release the mouse button.

-To zoom in on the spectrum again, click on the section with the left mouse button, drag the mouse to highlight the section and release the mouse button.
+To zoom in, click and hold the left mouse button, drag to highlight the region of interest, then release.
+Repeat the same action to zoom in further.

 ## Zoom out

-By double-clicking, you will return to the previous zoom.
-If you double-click again, you will return to the full spectrum.
-NMRium remembers all zoom levels
+Double-click anywhere to return to the previous zoom level; double-click again to step further back.
+NMRium remembers all zoom levels.

-Vertical scaling of the spectrum is possible when you scroll the mouse wheel.

-If you click the icon "zoom out" once, the horizontal scaling is zoomed out.
-If you click the icon "zoom out" twice, the horizontal and vertical scaling will be zoomed out.
+You can also scroll the mouse wheel to scale the spectrum vertically.

+Click the "zoom out" icon once to zoom out horizontally, or twice to zoom out both horizontally and vertically.

 ## Vertical zoom